simarjitpannu/Floorplanprocessing/README.md

 *   Dynamic Routing: React Router enables seamless navigation between buildings and floors.

 *   Interactive Maps: Mapbox visualizes spatial data and integrates with GeoJSON files.

+ ## Images and Application Flow

+I have included a folder in the GitHub repository with 10 numbered images demonstrating the application's functionality.
+These images represent the order in which the app is used:

+*   Image 1: Buildings Overview Page

+*   Image 2: Adding a New Building

+*   Image 3: New Added Building Shown on Page

+*   Image 4: New Building Added Page

+*   Image 5: Added New Floor to the Building

+*   Image 6: Upload Floor Plan of the Floor

+*   Image 7: GeoJSON Visualization of Floor Plan on Map

+*   Image 8: Can See Cropped Floor Plan (Processing Done at the Backend)

+*   Image 9: Processed Floor Plan Image Used to Get the GeoJSON Data

+*   Image 10: Can Adjust Coordinates to Fit the Floor Plan at the Right Place

 ## Setup Instructions

 **Backend**